-Students applying to the master of science program in biology should meet all the requirements for admission to the UALR Graduate School.
+Students applying to the M.S. program in biology should meet all the requirements for admission to the UA Little Rock Graduate School.
 Applications for fall semester entry are due by April 15 and spring semester entry applications are due by November 1.

 In addition, the following requirements should be met:

-- Baccalaureate degree in an appropriate biological discipline with a minimum GPA of 3.0 on a 4.0 scale
+- Baccalaureate degree with a minimum undergraduate GPA of 3.0

 - Upper level coursework (or equivalent) in four of the following six areas: cell or molecular biology, ecology, evolution, genetics, physiology, and organismal biology.

-- Two lecture courses in physics and four lecture courses in chemistry, including inorganic and organic chemistry.
+- Two lecture courses in physics and four lecture courses in chemistry (to include inorganic and organic chemistry)

-- Successful completion of the thesis and oral defense; and
+- Successful completion of the thesis and oral defense

 - Successful completion of the writing and seminar requirements